 - Plastic Packaging Wrap

 - Polystyrene (i.e. coffee cups, take out containers, foam packaging, and packing peanuts)

 League City Recycling Center

-Please note: The recycling center stopped taking oil and fluids September 1, 2013, however residents can go to any local auto supply store and recycle up to 5 gallons per visit.
+Please note: The recycling center stopped taking oil and fluids on September 1, 2013, however, residents can go to any local auto supply store and recycle up to 5 gallons per visit.